 Nonsteroidal anti-inflammatory drugs (NSAIDs) can help treat the symptoms of carpal tunnel syndrome.
 These are over-the-counter drugs, like ibuprofen and aspirin, that can reduce pain and inflammation caused by carpal tunnel syndrome.
 Another treatment option that's available over-the-counter is a wrist splint.
 Splinting can help keep your wrist in a stable, neutral position, especially overnight.

-- Q What are the treatment options for carpal tunnel syndrome?
+- Q Are there alternative treatments for carpal tunnel syndrome?

-- Q How do medications treat carpal tunnel syndrome?
+- Q What can I do to relieve carpel tunnel syndrome?

 - Q What should I know before I have open carpal tunnel surgery?

-- Q How effective is open carpal tunnel surgery?
+- Q What is open carpal tunnel surgery?